 The hunt for AFS

 The archive file of Tenchu: Stealth Assassins covers most of the game’s data (besides music, movies and executables), but the game doesn’t directly access it.
-Instead, it goes through a suprisingly sophisticated indirection mechanism:
+Instead, it goes through a surprisingly sophisticated indirection mechanism:

 There are three data sources implemented in the VFS code: